 Rosé wines are perhaps the most versatile, food-friendly wines around.
 They have had an image problem to overcome, thanks in part to the run of "White Zin," as many consumers mistake Rosé wines to be overly sweet and in the category of "starter wine."
-However, Rosé wine sales are on the rise as savvy Wine Lovers have discovered that many of these pink wines fall into the definitively "dry" category, not sugary sweet, and the vast majority of Rosé wines offer a very good... wine value for the money.
+However, Rosé wine sales are on the rise as savvy Wine Lovers have discovered that many of these pink wines lean more to the side of dry than the color suggests.
+The vast majority of Rosé wines offer a very good wine value for the... money, making it especially popular among younger generations.
 Rosé wine hues come from the short contact time that the grape juice has with the grape skin.
 Serve chilled.

 01 of 12